LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 LambdaHack is a small dungeon crawler illustrating the roguelike game engine of the same name.
-Playing the game involves exploring spooky dungeons, alone or in a party of fearless explorers, setting up ambushes for unwary creatures, hiding in shadows, bumping into unspeakable horrors, hidden passages and gorgeous magical treasure and making creative use of it all.
+Playing the game involves exploring spooky dungeons, alone or in a party of fearless explorers, avoiding and setting up ambushes, hiding in shadows from the gaze of unspeakable horrors, discovering secret passages and gorgeous magical treasure and making creative use of it all.
 The madness-inspiring abominations that multiply in the depths perform the same feats, due to their aberrant, abstract hyper-intelligence, while tirelessly chasing the elusive heroes by sight, sound and smell.